 Wagner revolutionised opera during the 19th century with his theory of Gesamtkunstwerk - a music drama in which the music, poetry, and dramatic elements were completely inseparable.
 He popularised the use of leitmotifs - musical phrases which represented specific characters - wanting a listener to be able to hear the physical dramatic action in the orchestral score.

-De Ring des Nibelungen (The Ring cycle), completed in 1848.
-An epic story of a magic ring told in four full-length operas.
+De Ring des Nibelungen (The Ring cycle) was completed in 1876.
+It was an epic story of a magic ring told in four full-length operas.

-Trsitan und Isolde, 1865.
-Based on the classic tale of the two lovers.
+Trsitan und Isolde (1865).
+This was based on the classic tale of two lovers.

 A life in brief……

 1813 Born in Leipzig, Germany.
 He is the ninth child of Johanna Rosine, the daughter of a baker, and Carl Friedrich Wagner, a police actuary.

 1822 The family move to Dresden and Wagner starts school.
 He shows little interest in academic study, preferring poetry and music.
 He begins taking harmony lessons (initially in secret) at around age fifteen.

 1831 Enrols at Leipzig University to study music.
 He also begins private tuition with Christian Theodor Weinlig (Kantor of the Thomaskirche) for a short time

 1834 Meets and falls in love with Christine Wilhemine ‘Minna’ Planer, a much in demand stage actress, while working with Heinrich Bethmann’s travelling theatre company.
 They marry two years later.
 Though both have affairs the couple's marriage lasts thirty years until Minna's death in 1866.

 1836 A new post brings him to Riga, Latvia where he shares a tiny apartment with Minna, her sister and a wolf cub!